 Nice to meet you.
 I’m Cheyenne.

-Lest I accidentally create an impression that is far too generous, allow me to offer a few other truths: I was the shyest kid in third grade.
-I have ADHD and am a wuss about cold weather.
-If the DMV tested sense of direction, I'd be banned from driving.
-And I have a procrastination problem that requires every mental trick I know to overcome—though pretty much every day I do.
+Are we friends yet?
+Here's a few harder truths.
+I was the shyest kid in third grade.
+I have ADHD and am a wuss about cold water.
+If the DMV tested for sense of direction, I'd be banned from driving.
+Also, I have a wicked procrastination problem.

 Ready for the deeper stuff?
 What really moves me?
 I live for adventure.

 I’ve been lucky enough to travel to 33 countries, been awed by the Northern Lights and the Southern Cross, showered in a herd of elephants and stalked a mob of kangaroos from the basket of a balloon.
 I’ve eaten croissants in Paris, pretzels in Munich, baklava in Gaziantep, and cachapas in Caracas.
 I’ve run a marathon, hiked the Tetons, and sailed 5000 miles in California and Mexico.
 Add to that all the incredible people in my life, and I’ve been gifted far, far more than my allotment of goodness.